Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- In the Control Panel, go to Programs > Programs and Features.
+- In the Control Panel, go to Programs and select Programs and Features.

 - Select Microsoft Office and click on Change.
 Click Yes if asked to confirm.

-- Here, you will see the following option:
+- Here, you will see the following options:

 Quick Repair – Select this option first.
 It will quickly try to repair all the files related to your Office application without requiring internet access.

-Online Repair – Tyr this option if Quick Repair did not work.
+Online Repair – Use this option if Quick Repair does not work.
 However, this option requires an Internet connection to find and resolve the issues.

 - Reboot the system once the repair is complete and check for any improvements.